dianazryn/OONI-Probe-application-strings/README.rst

-**This repository is for my translations of the resource 'OONI-Probe-application-strings' in the 'OONI Probe' project.**
+**This repository is for my translations of the resource 'OONI Probe application strings' in the 'OONI Probe' project.**

 Each file is a separate string of the resource file.